pararaum/c64playground/compression/XipZ/README.md

 	-a, --algorithm=ENUM  crunching algorithm to use  (possible values="xipz", "qadz" default=`xipz')
 	-j, --jump=INT		  address to jump to (-1 = load address)  (default=`-1')
+	-p, --page=INT        maximum page to use +1  (default=`0x10')

+Remember that the KERNAL and the BASIC ROMs are still memory mapped.
+So using a page above 0xA1 makes no sense.

 # Building #